licentia88/AWhatsAppBot/README.md

 *** PLEASE READ FIRST ***

-When you install the package from nuget you will be seeing a sampe usage folder in your **solution explorer** under the **project** that the package is installed to.
+When you install the package from nuget you will be seeing a sampe usage folder located in your project file.
-**Copy chromedriver.exe into your release and debug folders**
+**Copy chromedriver.exe from the sample folder into your release and debug folders**

 In order for the bot to work the **chrome driver version** and  **Chrome version** should match.